With a reported capacity of 132,000, the Narendra Modi Stadium is the biggest in the world and was the venue for the 2022 and 2023 IPL finals.

 Coldplay, the British rock band, are set to play a pair of dates at the stadium in 2025 as part of their Music of the Spheres World Tour, with large crowds expected to attend these concerts.

-The Narendra Modi Stadium was a key venue for the 2023 Cricket World Cup, with India having suffered a painful loss in the final on this ground when Australia won the game by six wickets.
+The Narendra Modi Stadium was a key venue for the 2023 Cricket World Cup, with India having suffered a painful loss in the final on this cricket ground when Australia won the game by six wickets.
 Along with the main stadium, the complex is also home to grounds known as "Narendra Modi Stadium A Ground" and "Narendra Modi Stadium B Ground", which host Ranji Trophy games.

 Good scoring is normally seen at Narendra Modi Stadium, with the batters often able to score quickly on a trusty surface.
 During 2024, data from Cricmetric suggests the average first innings score at the Narendra Modi Stadium was 172.5, which is higher than at many other IPL venues.